WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Who the heck wears a pink ribbon in their 80s?

-When I first decided to watch Don't Go To Sleep, I never expected much from it bar a tame ghost movie with some deaths.
-True, it turns out I was precisely that shindig, but much like the case of another TV bodycounter, Dark Night of The Scarecrow (1980), this little screen nightmare puts up the ante for creepiness and molded a pretty neat surprise at the end.
+When I first decided to watch Don't Go To Sleep (1982), I never expected much from it bar a tame ghost movie with some deaths.
+True, it turns out it's precisely that shindig, but much like the case of another TV bodycounter, Dark Night of The Scarecrow (1980), this little screen nightmare puts up the ante for creepiness and molded a pretty neat surprise at the end.
 A lot of this owes to the fact some of its scenes really tapped into childhood fears and anxieties such as deaths in a family, devolution into dysfunction, and the ole-time classic "thing under the bed", dramas that may have frightened us as children tackled here with a subtle yet brooding intensity thanks to a superb direction.

 I rather have monsters under my bed, thank you!

-I can definitely say Don't Go To Sleep really had it going for vintage scares, methodically and creepily switching from a supernatural family drama to a slightly disturbing semi-slasher.
+I can definitely say Don't Go To Sleep (1982) really had it going for vintage scares, methodically and creepily switching from a supernatural family drama to a slightly disturbing semi-slasher.
 The kills aren't all bloody but remains shocking even for TV flick standards, some of it even memorable just for its execution, stylish camera work and the fact that it leads to an unhappy territory.
 Acting is quite believable for a TV movie despite some occasional cheese and I really dig the last haunting shot before the credit rolls to an end, finally filling in on us what really went on.

-The only flaw I see here is how well these scares hold on to a typical horror fan: some may find it goosebumps-inducing, others will find it outdated and barely scary.
-Perhaps someone with a patience for slow-burning haunting/slasher hybrid might enjoy this, but those who prefers splattery, gore-tainted bodycounters will not find a keeper here.
+The only flaw I see here is how well these scares hold up to a typical horror fan: some may find it goosebumps-inducing, others will find it outdated and barely scary.
+Perhaps someone with a patience for slow-burning haunting/slasher hybrid might enjoy this, but those who prefer splattery, gore-tainted bodycounters will not find a keeper here.
 But as far as my opinion goes, I absolutely love this creep-fest, not much for the scares but more on how well executed it is.
 Yes, there are some slow parts and, since the killings are limited to simply the family members, not a lot tends to happen in said slow parts save probably some bickering or casual conversations that may or may not be red herrings, but these are something that are easily overlook by the right audience.

 Pizza Cutters as Slasher Weapons?